aces/Loris-MRI/docs/scripts_md/DBI.md

 ### getConfigSetting($dbh, $name)

-This method fetches the value ($value) stored in the Config table for a specific config setting ($name) specified as an input.
+This method fetches the value ($value) stored in the \`Config\` table for a specific config setting ($name) specified as an input.

 INPUT: database handler, name of the config setting

-RETURNS: value corresponding to the config setting in the Config table of LORIS
+RETURNS: value corresponding to the config setting in the \`Config\` table
+         of LORIS

 # TO DO

-Add more wrapper functions to query the database here.
+Expand the package with more functions.

 # BUGS